JoseiToAoiTori/AyaseChihaya/README.md

 - `PREFIX` - The bot prefix.
 Can be `.` or even `yeet` or whatever the fuck you want.
 - `COLOUR` - Embed colour represented by integer value.
 - `AVATAR` - Not the bot avatar actually.
 It's just the image that appears on a buncha embeds.
-- `USERAGENT` - The reddit user agent for your app.
-- `CLIENT_ID` - The reddit client ID for your app.
-- `CLIENT_SECRET` - The reddit client secret for your app.
-- `USERNAME` - Your reddit username.
-- `PASSWORD` - Your reddit password.

 ## Random Bullshit